aprilwebster/conversation-simple/README.md

  $ cf push <application-name>

  ```
- The name you use determinates your application URL initially, such as `<application-name>.mybluemix.net`.
+ The name you use determines your application URL initially, such as `<application-name>.mybluemix.net`.

 <a name="local">
 # Getting Started locally